samcartersmith/cds/CONTRIBUTING.md

 3. Check that the package is published at[development Coinbase NPM registry](https://registry-npm-dev.cbhq.net/) or [production Coinbase NPM registry](https://registry-npm.cbhq.net/).
 It usually takes about 10 min or so for the package to be uploaded.

+### Creating a New Release

+When you're ready to cut a new release, run `make release` within the `eng/shared/design-system` directory.

+This script will automatically update the `CHANGELOG` with the latest version and add latest merged PR titles, links, and Jira tickets.
+It will also run the docgen script and lint the website files.

+Checkout the [Release Workflow](https://cds.cbhq.net/resources/release) for more information.

 ### Adoption Script

 Currently we have a hardcoded map of projects whose key is a project name of commerce, assethub, or prime.
 Those projects have a path value (to the entry directory) in the map to generate the TS AST.